 You’re expecting another child and, understandably, you’re concerned with how your older child will adjust to the new baby.
 It’s never too early to start preparing them for what’s to come.
-An easy place to start is with books!
+An easy place to start is with books for siblings!
 Here are ten amazing, easy to understand children’s books with beautiful illustrations that will help prepare your child for becoming an older sibling.

 I’m a Big Brother & I’m a Big Sister By Joanna Cole

 These books are great because each one is tailored to the gender of your older child, so that you can choose a book that is the most relatable to them.
 Told from the perspective of the older brother/sister, these books will teach your child all of the good things that they have to look forward to with their new little sibling.

 My New Baby By Rachel Fuller

 This simple, colorful board book is perfect for preparing young toddlers for the new baby.
 It follows a toddler as she wonders about her new sibling with questions like, “Why does the baby always have milk?”
 This is one book in a series of new sibling board books by author Rachel Fuller.